Steak Pizzaiola Recipe

 - 1 tablespoon fresh oregano

-- sea salt and pepper to taste
+- coarse salt and pepper to taste

 Instructions

-- Place the sliced steak in between 2 pieces of plastic wrap or butchers’ paper and pound using a mallet until it is half as thick as the original slice.
-Season with salt and pepper on both sides.
+- Place the sliced steak in between 2 pieces of plastic wrap or butcher's paper and pound using a mallet until it is half as thick as the original slice.
+They should be 1/4" to 1/2" thick.

 - Add the onions and garlic to the pan and roast for 6-8 minutes or until browned.

-- Add in the tomatoes and stew over medium-low heat for 20 minutes or until the sauce is thick and the tomatoes have broken down.
+- Add the tomatoes and stew over medium-low heat for 20 minutes or until the sauce is thick and the tomatoes have broken down.
 Season with salt and pepper.

 Made this as a more upmarket family meal and it went down a storm!
 My kids thought I was some kind of ‘food Jedi’ for creating this dish.
 Granted it takes more time to properly concasse the tomatoes but it’s well worth it, and it teaches you another cooking technique to add to you’re skill set.
 I served mine with pappardelle pasta and some homemade garlic ciabatta.
 Would definitely make this again.
 Thanks Chef Billy